 NOTE: The reference point between the Configuration IPE and the ADN and ASN/MN is unspecified in the present document.

-In addition, Figure 6.1-1 introduces an AE whose role is to configure the IN-CSE and nodes in the Field Domain with the information needed to establish M2M Service Layer operation.
+In addition, figure 6.1-1 introduces an AE whose role is to configure the IN-CSE and nodes in the Field Domain with the information needed to establish M2M Service Layer operation.
 This type of AE is called a Configuration AE in order to depict the role and capabilities of the AE related to the present document.

 The information that is used to configure the ASN/MN or ADN is described as <mgmtObj> resource types that are hosted in the IN-CSE.